1. Why this information is important

 Information Security Risk

 Unlike normal money, when you buy, sell or transfer cryptocurrency you are dealing with something digital, not something tangible.
 This means that, like any other digital system, cryptocurrencies are at risk of being hacked or affected by technical problems.
 This could result in you losing your cryptocurrency or delay your ability to sell or transfer the cryptocurrency.
 The partnered exchanges and appointed custodians are also at risk of being hacked, and if that happened you could lose some or all of your cryptocurrency;

-The regulation (or lack of regulation) of cryptocurrency or crypto exchanges can change at any time.
+The regulation (or lack of regulation) of cryptocurrency and/or crypto service providers can change at any time.
 Any change could affect the value of any cryptocurrency we hold for you; and

 The value of cryptocurrency can fall (and is more likely to do so than normal money is).
 This could happen if, for example: